Sontref/CycleGAN/README.md

 I've added schedulers, because I forgot about decaying for the first time, lol.
 And my **hope**: I forgot about weight initialization as well.
 Now I've fixed it.

+*Upd.:* none of this ideas worked.
+But!
+I've rewatched some materials on segmentations and saw, that there is no normalization on output layers for Segnets/Unets.
+AFAIK (thanks, Google) it's common practice to not include it (however, original paper on CycleGAN does), so I've deleted it.
+Results are visibly better now.
+I don't have time for horse2zebra, so I'm training my...
+"Water to Wine" model:D I hope, one shouldn't be The Divine One to have the ability to transform water into wine.

 *to be continued*